Kubic-C/kin2d/README.md

 - Tile bodies which are composed of boxes
 - Intuitive physics simulation

-While this physic engine is capable of simulating boxes extremely fast, there is a cost.
+While this physic engine is capable of simulating boxes extremely fast, it can't handle anything other then rectangles.
-Kin2d cannot handle polygons that arent boxes.